 The Bottom Line

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
-Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the final sales price.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Mike Noble Appraisals will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Mike Noble Appraisals will guarantee you discover the most accurate property value, so you can make wise real estate decisions.